Indexing-Your-Heart/game/README.md

 - Xcode Command Line Tools

 Start by cloning the repository using `gh repo clone` or `git clone --recursive`.
-Then, run `just build-all-deps` to build the required dependencies for the internal extensions that the main game uses.
+Then, run `just build-swift-godot` and `just build-all-deps` to build the required dependencies for the internal extensions that the main game uses.

 From here, you can open the Shounin project in Godot through the project manager, or you can invoke `just edit-game` to open the project directly in the editor.